Welcome to the second post in my Unexpected Organizing series! If you missed the post about bedroom furniture everywhere, please do check it out.

 Of course, you could use these shelves for their original purpose, to hold extra dishes in kitchen cabinets, too.
 (They’re usually found in the kitchen organization aisle of stores, or on Amazon here.)

 If you’re heard my wardrobe talk, then you know I use inexpensive shelving under my clothing rod to hold clothing and accessories that people normally keep in dresser drawers.
 These shelves keep everything I want to wear this season visual and accessible, all at once.
 My out-of-season clothes, shoes, and other accessories are in my dresser and in a tote under my bed, staying clean and out of the way.
 (If you haven’t heard my wardrobe talk, call your women’s ministry leader and ask her to book me for your next event!
 It’s such a fun talk.
-And keep an eye out for my newest soon-to-be-released handbook called Organizing for a Wonderful Wardrobe!)
+Or read Organizing for a Wonderful Wardrobe, the handbook based on the talk!)

 Here’s how it looks in the summer: